 Greg Long’s been a fixture of the big wave community for a long time.
 His resume is a laundry list of surfing’s most sought-after awards: Biggest Paddle In, Biggest Tow-In Wave, Ride of the Year (twice over), Performer of the Year (thrice over).
 He’s won the Eddie.
 He’s won Maverick’s.
 He’s a BWT World Champion.
 He’s been the National Geographic Adventurer of the Year.
 And despite the fact that he’s only in his mid-30s, Greg is an idol to many of his peers.
 Although one might expect him to be an arrogant prick with a death-wish, he’s an extraordinarily nice guy who has put himself at the top of the big wave food chain not by taking risks, but by calculating them and putting in his time.
-In the dying days of October, Greg paddled out for the Pe’ahi Challenge 2017–an event that’s being called “the best event in big wave history.”
+In the dying days of October 2017, Greg paddled out for the Pe’ahi Challenge 2017–an event that was called “the best event in big wave history.”
 And while he didn’t win, because of his close involvement with the BWT and the fountain of big wave knowledge he possesses, he’s one of the best guys to talk to about it.

 It’s a hard thing to attach a regular human being who eats and breathes and swears and stubs their toes to the person you see on the webcast surfing 50-foot waves.
 Quite often, superhuman feats just don’t seem humanly possible.
 So how do regular humans do it?
 “It’s a different mindset,” Long said about what goes through one’s head while bobbing around in a lineup that could kill you.
 “You can embody different personalities given your circumstances.”
 Not everyone, however, deals with it the same way.
 Some, like Long, seem strangely calm given the fact that they’re waiting for a wave that could kill them.
 Others become adrenaline-charged fireworks.
 “You see the people who go out there with fire in their eyes, and just turn into wild animals,” he explained.
 “I feel like I’m more passive.
 You know, more analytical surfing, I guess.
 There are some people out there yelling and pounding their chest and ready to take on the world, where for me it’s more of a calculated session.
 You know, I do have a bit of that.
 There’s an undercurrent of that wild, hard-charging mentality that exists somewhere that comes out in those moments.”